dummy-ilh/MINE/ML/Linear regerssion/Kutner/temp.md

 # 1.1 Relations Between Variables

-Before regression models, we must understand what it means for two variables to be “related.”
+What it means for two variables to be “related.”?

 There are two fundamentally different kinds of relationships:

 1. Deterministic (Functional) relationship
 2. Stochastic (Statistical) relationship

-Understanding this distinction is absolutely foundational.

 ---